 Evening Festivities

-While you will spend your days attending classes, visiting our amazing vendors, and dreaming about your next overland adventure, we’ve got plenty in store for you in the evening with the hub of activities occuring at the Oasis Bar & Food Court.
+While you will spend your days attending classes, visiting our amazing vendors, and dreaming about your next overland adventure, we’ve got plenty in store for you in the evening with the hub of activities occurring at the Oasis Bar & Food Court.

 Thursday night will kick things off with the 5:00 pm Welcome Happy Hour sponsored by Toyo Tires.
 Come and enjoy a refreshing drink and get to know the Overland Expo community as you get ready for an amazing weekend.